-If you miss out on a Canadian Work Permit, you can still participate on either of our 11 week instructor programmes in Jasper, depending on whether you are a skier or a snowboarder.
+If you miss out on a Canadian Work Permit, you can still participate on either of our 11 week instructor programmes in Whistler or Jasper, depending on whether you are a skier or a snowboarder.
 These are purely instructor courses without a job; therefore a tourist visa is all that you need.

 - Distinct seasons – warm sunny summers and cold snowy winters!